 But there is more to consider than just the average time for alcohol detox and withdrawal, as the journey to recovery from the grip of alcoholism exists on an ongoing continuum.
 Approaching treatment should include a commitment to persist in the long-term recovery efforts that sustained sobriety will require.

-How a Medical Detox Makes Detox Safer and Less Painful
+How a Detox Makes Detox Safer and Less Painful

-In addition to the medical support, a detox team is trained to provide the emotional support needed for what will be involved in taking that step to get sober.
+In addition, a detox team is trained to provide the emotional support needed for what will be involved in taking that step to get sober.
 It helps to have someone to talk to, to discuss feelings, fears, or concerns regarding treatment and recovery.
 The detox team can stabilize the person both physically and emotionally, and prepare them for transitioning into active treatment immediately following detox.

 Symptoms of Alcohol Detox